-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
-The Group intends to adopt these standards, if applicable, when they become effective.
+The standards, amendments and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
+The Group intends to adopt these standards, amendments and interpretations if applicable, when they become effective.